Starting this series back up is only ever a matter of time.

 The two biggest stories of Black casualties at the hands of police this summer happened in “the North.”

 Along with his confusing commentary on the 13th amendment loophole that still allows legal slavery in the United States, Ye has framed issues of materialism, creativity, and the American Dream as issues of slavery versus freedom throughout his career.
-While the slapdash nature of his commentary hurts his credibility, his musical résumé, financial freedom via the Yeezy brand, and the timeless truths of his discography’s greatest quotes greatly compensate for the lack of scholarship in Ye’s worldview.
+While the slapdash nature of his commentary hurts Ye’s credibility, he has his musical résumé, financial freedom via the Yeezy brand, and the timeless truths of his discography’s greatest quotes to greatly compensate for the lack of scholarship in his worldview.

 As much as we want Cornel West to package truths about the Black American struggle more articulately, there is no denying “Even if you in a Benz, you still a nigga in a coop,” (2004).
 There’s no denying “Fuck you and your corporations, y’all niggas can’t control me,” (2013).
 There’s no denying a Black billionaire audacious enough to consider himself a slave.
 Because if he’s a slave, then isn’t LeBron one?
 Kendrick Lamar?
 You?